Barre-Montpelier Intercities: History

 The Barre-Montpelier Intercities were a charter member when the 1907 New Hampshire State League formed as a Class D league.
 The league members were the Barre-Montpelier Intercities, Burlington Burlingtons, West Manchester (New Hampshire), Laconia/Plattsburgh Brewers, East Manchester (New Hampshire), Franklin, New Hampshire, Nashua, New Hampshire and Concord, New Hampshire teams.
 The Barre-Montpelier Intercities began league play on May 11, 1907.
 After four New Hampshire League teams folded early in the season, a meeting was held on June 17, 1907, where the league was restructured.
 At the meeting, the New Hampshire League was dissolved, and the Vermont State League was formed.
 The Vermont State League was structured as a four–team league, keeping three New Hampshire State League franchises, including Barre-Montpelier and adding an expansion team.
 Barre-Montpelier and the Vermont State League began play on July 2, 1907.

 While playing in the New Hampshire State League, the Barre-Montpelier Intercities had a record of 19–6 and were in first place in the standings when the New Hampshire State League folded.
 The Intercities' manager was A. W. "Punch" Daley.

 After the New Hampshire league folded, the Intercities continued minor league play in the newly formed Class D level 1907 Vermont State League.
 With Punch Daley remaining as manager, the Barre-Montpelier Intercities were in fir1st place with a 12–4 record when the league folded.

-Minoe league baseball returned when Montpelier briefly hosted the 1924 Montpelier Goldfish of the Class B level Ontario–Quebec–Vermont League.
+Minor league baseball returned when Montpelier briefly hosted the 1924 Montpelier Goldfish of the Class B level Ontario–Quebec–Vermont League.
 The team folded on July 16, 1924, finishing with a 16–37 record under manager Bill McCorry.

 Barre, Vermont has not hosted another minor league team.